 L-R Rubber dance plugs, Short Bolt on toe stops, regular bolt on toe stops.

 The great thing about non-adjustable toe stops is that replacing or upgrading your gear is much cheaper than with adjustable types!

 We have established that you need to know if you have 5/8" or 5/16" toe stops, and a quick look at the front of your skates should give you a clue.

 With adjustable toe stops though, you also need to know if you have imperial or metric threads.
 Yes, it makes a slight difference.

 The majority of manufacturers use imperial threads, so you can use any of the toe stops with these skates.
 Moxi, Moonlight, Luna and Chaya all use imperial threads.
 Rookie used to metric, but now use imperial as standard.
 If your Rookie skates have an adjustable toe stop and are less than 3 years old, they will likely have imperial toe stops.
 All the Rookie replacement toe stops are imperial threads.
-You can use imperial threads in a metric housing, but the reverse isn't true.
+You can use imperial threads in a metric housing, but we do not recommend it.
 You will struggle to get metric threads into imperial housing, we suggest you don't ever force something to fit, as you can damage the threads, known as cross-threading.
 We have tested our toe stops in Rookie skates to make sure they fit.
 Rookie also make their own coloured toe stops to fit their skates.

 How do I get my toe stop to stop coming loose?